-As I was loitering in front of the shrine, another bride and groom appeared in the courtyard.
-The groom and bride walked side by side under the umbrella held by the Shinto priest.
-They both looked proud and confident of their hopeful future.
-Here at Meiji Jingu Shrine, many brides and grooms are born each day.
-If you spend a few hours in the shrine grounds, you will see many brides and grooms.
+As I wandered around in front of the worship hall, another bride and groom appeared in the courtyard.
+The groom and bride were walking side by side under a parasol held by the priest.
+Both of them were puffing out their chests, looking as if they were confident of a hopeful future.
+Here at Meiji Jingu Shrine, many brides and grooms are born each day, and if you spend a few hours in the shrine grounds, you will see many couples.

-It seems that a lot of people want to get married in a Shinto shrine.
-A wedding at a shrine sounds like an old traditional custom, but surprisingly, Shinto wedding ceremonies are not that old.
-Originally, most ordinary people held their weddings at home.
-Somewhere along the line, weddings began to be held outside the home.
-Incidentally, it is said that the first person to hold a wedding ceremony in a Shinto shrine was Emperor Taisho.
-This was only about 120 years ago.
+Then again, many people want to get married at a Shinto shrine.
+Hearing of a wedding at a shrine seems like an old, traditional custom, but surprisingly, Shinto weddings are not that old.
+Originally, most people held their weddings at home.
+Somewhere along the line, weddings became something that took place outside the home.
+Incidentally, the first person to be married in a Shinto wedding ceremony is said to have been Emperor Taisho, only 120 years ago.

 No